 FAQ about Psychological Testing

 CAPS Testing Team provides formal testing for Attention Deficit/Hyperactivity Disorder (ADHD), Learning Disorders, and Autism Spectrum Disorder (ASD), and while completing this testing we also consider how various other lifestyle and psychological factors may be impacting your current concerns.
-The Testing Team also works occasionally with CAPS therapists around diagnosis of other psychological disorders.
-If you are interested in evaluation for another type of concern (e.g., Test Anxiety, Bipolar Disorder), please schedule a telephone triage appointment to be scheduled with a therapist.
-Your therapist can determine whether a referral to the Testing Team would be the best way of addressing your concerns.
+The Testing Team also occasionally works with CAPS therapists and psychiatrists around diagnosis of other psychological disorders.
+If you are interested in evaluation for another type of concern (e.g., Test Anxiety, Bipolar Disorder), please attend a CAPS walk-in appointment and ask to be scheduled for an intake with a therapist.
+Your therapist can then determine whether a referral to the Testing Team would be the best way of addressing your concerns.

-Attention-deficit/hyperactivity disorder (ADHD) is a neurobiological condition that typically begins in childhood and often persists into adulthood.
+Attention-deficit/hyperactivity disorder (ADHD) is a neurobiological condition that begins in childhood and often persists into adulthood.
 ADHD is often inherited, although it is sometimes acquired very early in life.
 It affects children, adolescents, and adults of all ages, males and females, people of all races and cultural backgrounds, and people with every level of intelligence and education.
 ADHD results from underactivity in the prefrontal cortex of the brain, which controls executive functions, like planning, organization, and time management.
 ADHD is most commonly diagnosed in childhood but is sometimes diagnosed in adulthood.

 Autism Spectrum Disorder is a complex neurobiological disorder with a variety of levels of symptom severity.
 Prior to the release of the Diagnostic and Statistical Manual-5 (DSM-5) this single disorder was broken up into several different diagnoses, including Autistic Disorder, Asperger’s Disorder, and Pervasive Developmental Disorder Not Otherwise Specified.
 However, with the implementation of DSM-5 all of these previous disorders have been collapsed into one diagnosis called Autism Spectrum Disorder.
 ASD can impact verbal and nonverbal communication, social skills, sensory integration, and learning (often due to difficulty with sustained attention, except with particular subjects).
 ASD is not the same thing as intellectual disabilities (formerly known as mental retardation); individuals with ASD fall along the full continuum of intellectual ability and are often extremely intelligent.
 ASD is most commonly diagnosed in childhood but is sometimes diagnosed in adulthood.

-The CAPS Testing Team is primarily comprised of fully licensed, doctoral level psychologists with specialized training in psychological testing, ADHD, Learning Disorders, and ASD.
-Other members of the Testing Team may include new CAPS staff members who are not yet licensed and upper-level psychology doctoral students.
+The CAPS Testing Team is comprised of fully licensed, doctoral level psychologists with specialized training in psychological testing.
+Other members of the Testing Team may also include new CAPS staff members who are not yet licensed and upper-level psychology doctoral students.
 These providers are supervised by licensed psychologists.

 Tier Three Comprehensive Testing is our other primary process of assessment at CAPS.
-This testing usually involves multiple appointments and will usually include most or all of the following: a thorough interview, completion of questionnaires, review of outside information (e.g., report cards, questionnaires completed by family members or close friends), standardized one-on-one testing, and computer-based testing.
+This testing usually involves multiple appointments and will typically include most or all of the following: a thorough interview, completion of questionnaires, review of outside information (e.g., report cards, questionnaires completed by family members or close friends), standardized one-on-one testing, and computer-based testing.
 After you complete this process, you will be provided with in-depth feedback and recommendations.

 There is no charge for Tier One Screening appointments.